TheMa3str0/EdgeMLProfiler/README.md

 ## Publication
 TODO

-Enjoy using EdgeMLProfiler for efficient ML framework speed comparisons!
+Enjoy using EdgeMLProfiler for efficient ML framework speed and power comparisons!